batmen-lab/BioMANIA/README.md

 ## **Version History**
-- v1.1.12 (2024-09-25)
+- v1.1.12 (2024-10-01)
- - Update code scripts which are aligned with paper.
+  - Update code scripts & upload data and models & update docker which are aligned with paper.
- - Will renew the data, docker, scripts for generating report, documents for Git2APP, R2APP soon.
+  - Will renew the scripts for generating report, documents for Git2APP, R2APP soon.

 view [version_history](./docs/version_history.md) for more details!